An Extended Closure Relation by LightGBM for Neutrino Radiation Transport in Core-collapse Supernovae: Introduction

 The resultant equations for the moments of different orders are coupled with one another and form an infinite hierarchy.
-In numerical simulations, it is truncated at some order, typically the first order.
+In numerical simulations, it is truncated at some order, typically the first-order.
 The efficacy of this truncated moment method hinges on the accuracy of the closure relation, which one imposes by hand to obtain unsolved moments from the solved ones.
-If one truncates the hierarchy at the first order, the Eddington tensor, or the second moment of the distribution function, is normally given by the closure relation as a function of the zero-th and first order moments.
-Among various closure relations proposed in the literature to date, the M1-closure relation is the most popular these days \citep{Levermore1984}.
-According to the comparison of the Eddington tensors obtained by the directly integrating the distribution functions obtained in the CCSN simulations that solved the Boltzmann equation faithfully, which we refer to as the Boltzmann simulations hereafter, and the Eddington tensors given by the M1-closure relation for the same data, the diagonal and off-diagonal components of the Eddington tensor may develop discrepancies of several tens of percent and a factor of 2, respectively \citep{2019ApJ...872..181H, Iwakami_2022}.
+If one truncates the hierarchy at the first-order, the Eddington tensor, or the second moment of the distribution function, is normally given by the closure relation as a function of the zeroth and first-order moments.
+Among various closure relations proposed in the literature to date, the M1 closure relation is the most popular these days \citep{Levermore1984}.
+According to the comparison of the Eddington tensors derived by the direct integration of the distribution functions obtained in the CCSN simulations that solve the Boltzmann equation faithfully, which we refer to as the Boltzmann simulations hereafter, and the Eddington tensors given by the M1 closure relation for the same data, the diagonal and off-diagonal components of the Eddington tensor may develop discrepancies of several tens of percent and a factor of 2, respectively \citep{2019ApJ...872..181H, Iwakami_2022}.

-Some efforts are still being made to enhance the accuracy of closure relation. \cite{2021PhRvD.103l3025N} suggested a fitting formula for the Eddington factor, the largest eigenvalue of the Eddington tensor, based on the spherically symmetric Boltzmann simulations.
-Though it offers a reasonably faithful formula, more improvement is required to apply for the multi-dimensional simulations.
-In a separate endeavor, \citet{harada2022deep} developed a tensor basis neural network (TBNN), a deep neural network that provides the Eddington tensor from the neutrino energy density and flux, i.e., the zeroth and first order moments and the local matter velocity.
+Some efforts are still being made to enhance the accuracy of closure relations. \cite{2021PhRvD.103l3025N} suggested a fitting formula for the Eddington factor, the largest eigenvalue of the Eddington tensor, based on the spherically symmetric Boltzmann simulations.
+Though it offers a fairly good formula, more improvement is desirable to apply it to the multi-dimensional simulations.
+In a separate endeavor, \citet{harada2022deep} developed a tensor basis neural network (TBNN), a deep neural network that provides the Eddington tensor from the neutrino energy density and flux, i.e., the zeroth and first-order moments and the local matter velocity.
 The network was trained by using the data of a Boltzmann simulation.
-Although the TBNN-closure outperforms the M1-closure in terms of accuracy, there remains room for improvement both in the accuracy and in the generalization performance.
+Although the TBNN-closure outperforms the M1 closure in terms of accuracy, there remains room for improvement both in the accuracy and in the generalization performance.